rodoherty1/AkkaStreams/README.md

 * Recall Ktoso's example of a curl request which receives tweets and is then suddenly suspended.
 *
 * Simple HelloWorld Websockets Client and Server
-** TODO ** Need to be able to describe the flows on either side and what happens when either disconnects.
+* **_Todo_** Need to be able to describe the flows on either side and what happens when either disconnects.
 How does back-pressure work when you have a fast client and slow server.
-** TODO ** Maybe I could use this in a slightly more elaborate server.  http://akka.io/blog/2016/08/25/simple-sink-source-with-graphstage
+* **_Todo_** Maybe I could use this in a slightly more elaborate server.  http://akka.io/blog/2016/08/25/simple-sink-source-with-graphstage

 ## Must haves Todos
 * Document the basic terminology (graph stages, processing stage)
 * Look for examples in our code of where we use Streams, explain why we chose Streams and explain how Streams might help us in the future.
-* Explain how Akka Streams is memory bounded - i.e. bounded queues with overflow strategies and backpressure.
 * Tidy up the websock server anf client example.
 Describe the streams on either side and describe how backpressure works.

 ## Nice to Have Todos
 * Read this - http://blog.colinbreck.com/integrating-akka-streams-and-akka-actors-part-ii/
 * Move some of examples from ```src/main/scala``` to ```src/test/scala```
-* Remember that not everyone is a Scala coder - Keep examples syntactically simple.
 * Read http://akka.io/blog/2016/07/30/mastering-graph-stage-part-1 and http://akka.io/blog/2016/08/25/simple-sink-source-with-graphstage

 ## Links